Where is Scots spoken?

 Slang, Scottish Slang

 Sometimes people call the way they speak slang or Scottish slang.
 Often people actually mean Scots but may not have heard of the term or aren't sure what it means.
-If you're not sure if you speak Scots listen to the audio clips to hear people speaking the language.
+If you're not sure if you speak Scots listen to the examples to hear people speaking the language.

-Is Scots the same as speaking with a Scottish accent?
+Is Scots the same as speaking in a Scots accent?

-Most people in Scotland speak with a Scottish accent.
-Speaking Scots is not the same as speaking with a Scottish accent.
-To find out if you speak Scots you should take a moment to click on the map and listen to people speaking Scots.
+Most people in Scotland speak with a Scots accent.
+Speaking Scots is not the same as speaking with a Scots accent, it's the words and the phrasing that distinguish Scots speakers.
+To find out if you speak Scots you should take a moment to listen to people speaking Scots.